minhhoang270695/IC_Addons/IC_Addons/IC_EGSOverlaySwatter_Extra/README.md

 ## Info

 This will simply display the status of the overlay files and has a list of which files the addon has been able to find.

+___

+## On Demand

+This contains two buttons which will let you enable or disable the overlay files... well... on-demand.
+You press one of the buttons and the files get enabled/disabled.

+You can use this to allow you to buy things in-game while the gem farm script is not running.
+Basically - close game - enable overlay - load game and buy something - close game - disable overlay - reload game and restart the script.

+> [!WARNING]
+> *These will not work if the game is on.*